shariq1989/cookbook/content/recipe/zuppa_toscana.md

 #### What main ingredients do you need for this meal?

-* Ground Italian Sausage
+* Ground Italian Sausage: Control the heat by using mild or spicy Italian sausage.

-* Heavy Cream
+* Heavy Cream: I use heavy cream, but you could easily substitute half and half or coconut milk.

 * Kale

+* Potatoes: I use red or Yukon potatoes.

 * Bacon: Adding in some crumbled, crispy bacon is a great addition to this dish.